 Who is this course for?

-The study of English Literature is thus for anybody interested in how and why people live their lives the way they do: it involves thinking about life and death, love and relationships, good and evil.
-It is a subject that demands a personal response – if you enjoy curling up with a good book and expressing your views about it, then this is the ideal subject for you.
+If you love reading and have a genuine interest in different types of literature, then this course is for you!
+The study of English Literature is for anybody interested in how and why people live their lives the way they do: it involves thinking about life and death, love and relationships, good and evil.

-Importantly, it is also a subject that will help you to develop your written and spoken communication skills as well as think rigorously, interrogate texts for meaning and support your views with evidence.
+English Literature will help you to develop your written and spoken communication skills as well as to think rigorously, interrogate texts for meaning, and construct and express convincing arguments.

 Formal Entry Requirements

 All students studying for any AS English qualification will be expected to have a minimum of five GCSEs grade A*-C in academic subjects.
 These must include a grade C or above in GCSE English Language and a grade C or above in GCSE English Literature.
 In order to progress from AS to A2, students need at least a D grade at AS Level.